HybridDog/simple_robots/README.md

 UPWARD ELSE GOTO
 > Goes up 1 block.
-> If this fails,then goes to a line number.
+> If this fails, then goes to a line number.
-> (no argument=shutdown)
+> Failing that, shutdown.

 DOWNWARD ELSE GOTO
 > Goes down 1 block.
-> If this fails,then goes to a line number.
+> If this fails, then goes to a line number.
-> (no argument=shutdown)
+> Failing that, shutdown.

 ##MINER
 MINE ELSE GOTO
 > Mines in front of the robot,using a item from the internal inventory.
-> If this fails,then goes to a line number.(no argument=shutdown)
+> Mining will place blocks and items into the robot's inventory, or drop them if they could not be stored.
-> Mining will place blocks and items into the robot's inventory.
+> If this fails, then goes to a line number.
-> Failing that,the robot will drop them.
+> Failing that, shutdown.

 MINE UP ELSE GOTO
 > Mines above the robot,using a item from the internal inventory.
-> If this fails,then goes to a line number.
+> Mining will place blocks and items into the robot's inventory, or drop them if they could not be stored.
-> See MINE ELSE GOTO for where the drops go.
+> If this fails, then goes to a line number.
-> (no argument=shutdown)
+> Failing that, shutdown.

 MINE DOWN ELSE GOTO
 > Mines below the robot,using a item from the internal inventory.
-> If this fails,then goes to a line number.
+> Mining will place blocks and items into the robot's inventory, or drop them if they could not be stored.
-> See MINE ELSE GOTO for where the drops go.
+> If this fails, then goes to a line number.
-> (no argument=shutdown)
+> Failing that, shutdown.

 PUNCH ELSE GOTO
 > Punches in front of the robot,using a item from the internal inventory.